Your product needs to be underpinned with reliable information and evidence to demonstrate its assurance and back up the claims you make.

 Evidence of this could include third party accreditation, ISO certification, membership of quality programmes or appropriate professional organisations, and so on.

-Ensure your information and testing relates to your current product.
+Ensure your information and testing relates to your current product and is up-to-date.
 You may decide to show this by linking to manufacturing standards or other quality control measures.

 State where, when and how the product can be used so that it is fit for purpose.
 You should clearly state any limitations the product has, so that designers, installers and builders are aware.